zhang-cugb/dumux/examples/1protationsymmetry/doc/_intro.md

 ## Mathematical model

-In this example we are using the single-phase model of DuMuX, which considers Darcy's law to relate the Darcy velocity $`\textbf u`$ to gradients of the pressure $`p`$.
+In this example we are using the single-phase model of DuMu<sup>x</sup>, which considers Darcy's law to relate the Darcy velocity $`\textbf u`$ to gradients of the pressure $`p`$.
 In the case of rotational symmetry, the mass balance equation for the fluid phase can be transformed using polar coordinates: